- What is Form in Art?

-Breaking down forms into simple shapes for the start of your drawing helps you get a better handle on what you are trying to do—especially when the forms are especially complex.
+Breaking down forms into simple shapes for the start of your drawing helps you better handle what you are trying to do—especially when the forms are especially complex.
 Trains have a lot of parts, and each is a form.
 Some parts have parts, and those are all forms to break down and understand.
-For the sake of time, I haven’t broken down every single form visible in the reference, but there should be enough here to be clear.
+I haven’t broken down every single form visible in the reference for the sake of time, but there should be enough here to be clear.

 Subjects Without Form: Those Tricky Elements and their Form Changes

 Things like water, air, smoke, and fire are not your standard forms.
 Due to their varied and shifting natures, all the elements are a little more challenging to depict.
 Being without solid, static forms, they change depending on circumstances and external influences and conditions.

 Water, for example, conforms to whatever container it’s in—whether that’s an inorganic glass or a natural container like the Earth (like a lake or a pond).
 It is also somewhat self-containing in that it sticks to itself—which how we get water drops and puddles.

 Smoke or gas (the types we can see) can technically “fit” into containers, but that is not how they usually occur or how we end up seeing them.
 Smoke and gases have volume (which varies), but their most defining features are scent (which we cannot draw) and motion.
 The forms smoke and gases take also depend on what their origins are.
 Smoke from an explosion or a fireplace has completely different forms, motion, color, opacity, and value than smoke from a cigarette or a candle.